An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 - Parasitic infections such as schistosomiasis

-- Glycogen storage disease such as galactosemia
+- Glycogen storage diseases such as galactosemia

 - Numerous medications including methotrexate, azathioprine, statins, antibiotics such as erythromycin and amoxicillin-clavulanate, antifungal drugs, niacin, allopurinol, and antiviral agents used to treat HIV